For agents that don’t have a chat interface or need raw environment variables, see Connect a custom agent.

 - CLI

-Once connected, the agent follows the Agent Vault protocol automatically:- Calls upstream APIs normally —
+Once connected, the agent follows the Agent Vault protocol automatically:- Calls upstream APIs normally over

 - You click the link, provide any required credentials, and approve